plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 - Minimal overhead for browserify and webpack users
 - Optimal bundling via browserify and webpack

 Why prioritize browserify and webpack?
-They seem to be the most used bundling systems.
+Simply because they seem to be the most used bundling systems.
 Source:

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">... and
 go!</p>&mdash; Matt DesLauriers (@mattdesl) <a